 Whatever you decide to do with essential oils for labor and delivery be prepared ahead of time.
 I want you to feel empowered at the moment of your delivery to use or not use whatever oils you want.
 It is not a failure to decide not to use a particular essential oil; or not use any essential oils at all during your labor.

-Being prepared will give you options and a sense of control as you plan to bring life into this world.
+Being prepared, and knowing how to use essential oils for labor and delivery, will give you options and a sense of control as you plan to bring life into this world.
 I wish you a safe and healthy birth experience and hope these essential oils for labor help you have a blissful delivery experience.